vercel/release/README.md

 The changes that don't match any labels will be added into the fallback section (see the config table below for default values).

-In case of multiple labels, the labels defined first will take priority, so a PR with both `core` and `documentation` labels will be added into the "Core Changes" section.
+In case of multiple labels, the labels defined first will take priority.
+So by the above config, a PR with both `core` and `documentation` labels will be added into the "Core Changes" section.

 ### Properties of `labelsMode`: